-Episode 164: Devyn Sisson and Kyle Sisson: Host Elle Russ chats with my kids, Devyn and Kyle, about their new venture—opening the Culver City Primal Kitchen restaurant this summer—and what it was like growing up in the Sisson household.
+Episode 164: Devyn Sisson and Kyle Sisson: Host Elle Russ chats with my kids, Devyn and Kyle, about what it was like growing up in the Sisson household.

 Each week, select Mark’s Daily Apple blog posts are prepared as Primal Blueprint Podcasts.
 Need to catch up on reading, but don’t have the time?
 Prefer to listen to articles while on the go?
 Check out the new blog post podcasts below, and subscribe to the Primal Blueprint Podcast here so you never miss an episode.

 Fecal transplants (from young to old) may increase longevity.